 Caffeine – Caffeine crosses into the baby’s blood when you are pregnant.
 Take a look at your caffeine intake and keep it to less than 300 mg a day.
 That’s about the amount found in two.
-240mL (8 ounce) cups of coffee.
+240mL (8 ounce) cups of coffee or four 240 mL cups of tea.
 Choose healthy beverages without caffeine such as water, sparkling water, milk or fortified soy beverage and decaffeinated tea or coffee more often.

 Approximate caffeine content of drinks (250 mL)*:

 • Black tea – 43-80mg

 • Green tea – 25-48mg